gargi-93/Supply-Chain-Performance/README.md

 Project Objective
 The dashboard was built to evaluate supply chain performance through a business-focused analytics lens.
 It helps answer key operational questions such as:

-Which product categories generate the highest revenue and gross profit?
+•	Which product categories generate the highest revenue and gross profit?

-Which suppliers carry the highest risk based on defect rate and lead time?
+•	Which suppliers carry the highest risk based on defect rate and lead time?

-Which shipping carriers perform most efficiently?
+•	Which shipping carrier performs most efficiently?

-Which products are at risk of stockout based on current inventory and incoming orders?
+•	Which products are at risk of stockout based on current inventory and incoming orders?

-How do core performance metrics vary across locations?
+•	How do core performance metrics vary across locations?

 Tools & Technologies
-Power BI for dashboard design and interactive reporting
+•	Power BI for dashboard design and interactive reporting

-Power Query for data preparation and transformation
+•	Power Query for data preparation and transformation

-DAX for KPI calculations and custom business measures
+•	DAX for KPI calculations and custom business measures

-Excel / CSV datasets as source data
+•	Excel / CSV datasets as source data

 Dashboard Structure
 1. Executive Summary
 This page provides a high-level overview of overall supply chain and business performance.

-KPIs included:
+•	KPIs included:

-Total Revenue
+•	Total Revenue

-Gross Profit
+•	Gross Profit

-Contribution Margin
+•	Contribution Margin

-Total Cost
+•	Total Cost

-Average Defect Rate
+•	Average Defect Rate

-Stockout Alert
+•	Stockout Alert

-Visuals included:
+•	Visuals included:

-Total Revenue by Product Type
+•	Total Revenue by Product Type

-Gross Profit by Product Type
+•	Gross Profit by Product Type

-Total Cost by Product Type
+•	Total Cost by Product Type

-Inventory Stockout Risk table
+•	Inventory Stockout Risk table

-Location slicer for interactive filtering
+•	Location slicer for interactive filtering

 2. Supplier Analysis
 This page focuses on supplier quality and operational reliability.